CICSA-NET/WRO2025-CICSA/README.md

 Aug 2, 2025

-The part used as a base to support the robot was designed in solidworxs and printed.
+The part used as a base to support the robot was designed in solidworks and printed.
 File name: base_robot_v2.STL

 Aug 4, 2025